top of page

 Chelsea Winter's Pad Thai

-I frequently make Chelsea Winter's plant-based Pad Thai using the plain firm tofu, which requires no draining or pressing.
+I frequently make Chelsea Winter's plant-based Pad Thai using plain firm tofu which requires no draining or pressing.

 Grating it is effortless, and it achieves a perfect crisp in the wok!
 See Chelsea's fabulous recipe here.